 Tests, Allies, and Enemies

-The hero is tested.
+Our hero is tested.
 He begins understanding his limits, power, and potential.
 Friendships are made — some dubious, some true.
-The hero starts to build an understanding of what he faces.
+He starts to build an understanding of what he faces.
 Trying and failing is an essential part of the hero's journey.
 He should fail at times and learn from his mistakes.
-This will help readers relate to the hero and be inspired by him.
+This will help readers relate to our hero and be inspired by him.

 Obi-Wan starts training Luke.
 At first, the training seems hard for Luke.
 He is unable to block the shots of a small training remote.
 But with the help of Obi-Wan, he blocks three shots from the remote while blinded by a helmet.

 Our hero faces danger and finds his courage.
 He meets his enemies for the first time and sees how dangerous they are.
 He may falter and think of giving up.
 He endures nonetheless.
 Here, you should describe the obstacles, danger, or enemies in such a way that gives your reader a graveness of the situation the hero encounters.
 This is where the real enemies are introduced and leave their lasting impression.

 Luke and his allies plan to defeat the Galactic Empire by bringing the Death Star plans to Alderaan to be taken to the Rebellion eventually.
 However, the planet is destroyed.
 They are stuck with the Death Star and are trapped in the Galactic Empire.